xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     but quality plugin will bring it as a dependency (v 2.0.1) and activate automatically.
     To use newer spotbugs plugin version simply enable plugin manually (in `plugins` section).

-By default, plugin is activated if java sources available (`src/main/java`).
+By default, plugin activates if java sources available (`src/main/java`).

 SpotBugs configuration differ from other tools (checkstyle, pmd): instead of exact rules configuration it uses [efforts level](http://spotbugs.readthedocs.io/en/latest/effort.html).
 Deeper level could reveal more bugs, but with higher mistake possibility.